 Spirituals: 11 January 2015.
 Some of the most beautiful recordings of spirituals from throughout the 20th century: Roland Hayes, Marion Anderson, Leontyne Price, etc.

 Stoner Art Songs: 4 January 2015.
 Not just “Jabberwocky,” but spacey songs by Brahms, Schubert, and even Mussorgsky.

 Guess the Composers: 28 December 2014.
 Gary plays ten composers and give hints as to who they are.
 Some of the hints are facts, others about the art song.
 You identify the composer.

 Mildred Miller 90th B’day I : 14 December 2014.
 The first of two programs honoring the great American mezzo soprano, Mildred Miller.
 On this first one she sings the classic Bruno Walter/New York Philharmonic version of Mahler’s Lied von der Erde.
 Translation

 Mildred Miller 90th B’day II: 21 December 2014.
 The interview with Ms. Miller continues and she sings Mahler’s Lieder eines fahrenden Gesellen and the Brahms Alto Rhapsody with Bruno Walter conducting.
 Then excerpts from Robert Schumann’s Op.
 39 Liederkreis with John Wustman, piano.

 Heinrich Heine’s Poems as Songs: 7 December 2014.
 More songs (Lieder) have been written to the words of Heine than any other poet!
 By far.
-On this program I sample some of them and provide recordings of various settings of the same words.
+On this program Gary samples some of them and provides recordings of various settings of the same words.
 Translation

 21st Century Art Songs (First): 2 November 2014.
 The first of five programs celebrating the art songs of our time.